Localization of 3d $\mathcal{N}=2$ Supersymmetric Theories on $S^1 \times D^2$: Relation to holomorphic blocks

-\right. \ee Here $I_2(R)$ is the quadratic index of the Lie algebra of the dynamical gauge group and defined by $I_2(R):=\mathrm{Tr}_{R}(T^a T^b)/\mathrm{Tr}_{\Box}(T^a T^b)$.
-Each term in the left hand side (\ref{anomalycan1}) respectively comes from the boundary Chern-Simons term (\ref{ClassicalCS}), the one-loop anomalous term of the vector multiplet (\ref{oneloop3dV}) and the one-loop anomalous terms of the chiral multiplets (\ref{oneloop3dCN}), (\ref{oneloop3dCD}).
-The right hand side in (\ref{anomalycan1}) comes from anomalous terms $\mathcal{E}$'s in the boundary multiplets (\ref{oneloop2dC}), (\ref{oneloop2dF}).
-If we set $\beta=\beta_2$, then anomalous contributions from three dimensional chiral multiplets induce corrected Chern-Simons levels through one-loop effects of three dimensional fermions, and the right hand side reflects the gauge anomaly coefficient of the boundary $\mathcal{N}=(0,2)$ theory.
-Therefore (\ref{anomalycan1}) can be regards as an anomaly inflow condition for the effective Chern-Simons term shifted from classical one (\ref{treeanomaly}).
-In localization computation of four dimensional $\mathcal{N}=1$ superconformal index, there also exist anomalous terms which are not invariant under large gauge transformations.
-In four dimensions, the anomalous terms are proportional to anomalies in four dimensions \cite{Assel:2014paa}.
+The left hand side of (\ref{anomalycan1}) is the contribution of the boundary Chern-Simons term (\ref{ClassicalCS}), the one-loop anomalous term of the vector multiplet (\ref{oneloop3dV}), and the one-loop anomalous terms of the chiral multiplets (\ref{oneloop3dCN}), (\ref{oneloop3dCD}), respectively.
+The right hand side in (\ref{anomalycan1}) is the contribution from the anomalous terms $\mathcal{E}$'s of the boundary multiplets (\ref{oneloop2dC}), (\ref{oneloop2dF}).
+The sums run over the 3d chiral multiplets, the 2d Fermi multiplets, and the 2d chiral multiplets, respectively.
+If we set $\beta_2=\beta$, the left hand side of \eqref{anomalycan1} reproduces the effective Chern-Simons level for the gauge group $G$, and the right hand side reproduces the gauge anomaly coefficient of the boundary $\mathcal{N}=(0,2)$ theory.
+Then (\ref{anomalycan1}) is the anomaly inflow condition that describes the one-loop shift of the classical Chern-Simons terms in (\ref{treeanomaly}).
+A similar phenomenon is known in four dimensional supersymmetric theory.
+In the localization computation of the four dimensional $\mathcal{N}=1$ superconformal index, there exist anomalous terms which are not invariant under large gauge transformations.
+It was observed in \cite{Assel:2014paa} that the anomalous terms in the superconformal index are proportional to anomalies in four dimensions.

 If there is a pair of a fundamental and an anti-fundamental chiral multiplets, we have an accidental cancellation.
-That is, we take a Neumann (Dirichlet) boundary condition for the fundamental (anti-fundamental) chiral multiplet respectively, then anomalous terms cancel each other.
-This means that the Chern-Simons level on $S^1 \times D^2$ cannot be shifted in $\mathcal{N}( \ge 3) $ supersymmetric cases, and the condition (\ref{anomalycan1}) for $\mathcal{N} \ge 3$ cases matches with Eq.(\ref{treeanomaly}).
-This observation is similar to level shifts on the flat space \cite{Kao:1995gf}.
+That is, we take a Neumann (Dirichlet) boundary condition for the fundamental (anti-fundamental) chiral multiplet respectively, then anomalous terms cancel out.
+Moreover if we include an adjoint chiral multiplet, the contribution from the adjoint chiral multiplet cancels the anomalous factor coming from the vector multiplet.
+This means that the Chern-Simons level on $S^1 \times D^2$ cannot be shifted in $\mathcal{N}( \ge 3) $ supersymmetric cases, and the condition (\ref{anomalycan1}) for $\mathcal{N} \ge 3$ cases matches with (\ref{treeanomaly}).
+This observation is similar to the level shifts on the flat space \cite{Kao:1995gf}.